 Thank you.

 Thank you.
 We have no further questions registered at this time.
-I would now like to turn the meeting back over to Mr. Spiker.
+I'd now like to turn the meeting back over to Mr. Spiker.

 Great.
-Thank you, and thanks, everybody, for participating on the call this morning, and hope to see you at the AGM this afternoon.
+Thank you, and thanks, everybody, for participating on the call this morning, and hope to see you at the EGM this afternoon.
 Thank you.

 Thank you.
-Thank you.
-The conference has now ended.
-Please disconnect your lines at this time.
+The conference is now ended.
+Please disconnect your line at this time.
 And we thank you for your participation.